xeropresence/AOPP/README.md

 * Improve Map crash logic
   * Currently the patcher launches a copy of the AnarchyOnline.exe that is created in the appdata folder so that the checksum error does not occur when running multiple copies of AO

-* Tab targeting filter
-  * It'd be nice to filter out targets that would instantly kill you.
-Spririts in inf missions, towers in sector 35

 * Have xp bar show progress to next research target when research is set to 100%